 Piazza is to be used for technical questions and questions of general interest.
 If you have a question regarding your grade, attendance, special requirement etc., you must contact the staff by email.
 Include your EID and course name.
-If relevant, include your TA or grader(s) (and/or Nandakumar) in every email.
+If relevant, include your TA or grader(s) (and/or Nandakumar), as well as your project partner (with his/her EID), in every email.
 Use Reply All whenever possible to keep everyone in the loop.
-Include the unique or the recitation date and time if relevant.
+Include the unique or the recitation date and time if relevant, and the same also for your partner.